cbdavis/findRspeakers/README.md

 * Search by geo distance to geolocated e-mail domains

 ## Installation
 The code needs a patched version of the [rgeolocate](https://github.com/Ironholds/rgeolocate) library which includes a longer time delay between API requests.
-Without this, you will likely exceed the request rate limit.
+Without this, you will likely exceed the request rate limit and will need to [request to unblock your ip address](http://ip-api.com/docs/unban).
 [Future versions of rgeolocate will incorporate this patch](https://github.com/Ironholds/rgeolocate/pull/29).

 ```
 library(devtools)